closerdao/tdf-game-guide/05_token-economy/$sweat.md

 ## 🛡️ ACCESS CONTROL

-Only specific roles can mint $Sweat:
+Only specific roles can create $Sweat tokens:
 - **Bounty Managers** - For completed bounties
 - **Team Members** - For verified contributions
 - **DAO Treasury** - For special allocations

-## 🔮 FUTURE EVOLUTION
+## 🔮 FUTURE DEVELOPMENT

-- **Zero-Knowledge Proofs** - Enhanced privacy while maintaining verifiability
+- **Enhanced Privacy** - Better privacy while maintaining verifiability
 - **Contribution Categories** - Specialized types of $Sweat for different skills
-- **Skill Trees** - Progressive unlocking of contribution opportunities
+- **Skill Development** - Progressive access to contribution opportunities

 ---

-*"This isn't sweatshop labor—this is sweat equity in the future we're building."* 🌀
+*"This isn't sweatshop labor—this is sweat equity in the future we're building."*